 Bowls is a friendly game with as much emphasis on the social side of bowling as there is on the sport itself.
 Anyone can play – we have special children’s bowls available – and we can supply all equipment and coaching.
-All you need to bring is a pair of shoes without heels (an old pair of trainers will do) or you can play barefoot!
+All you need to bring is a pair of shoes without heels ( trainers will do for a start) or you can play barefoot!

 If you’re interested in trying a game and getting some free coaching, please contact the Club Secretary John Clutterbuck (07799 610 527 or email@example.com).